Quality AAC implementation

 Implementing AAC at home is essential.
 Here are some tips on how you can do it.

-Every child's everyday things to do are morning routine, nighttime routine, mealtime routine.
+Every child's everyday tasks are morning routine, nighttime routine, and mealtime routine.

 These moments would be a great place to implement AAC!
 For example, "get up" or "wake up" for the morning routine.
-"Put on a shirt," "choose shoes," "make breakfast."
+"Put on a shirt," "choose shoes," "and make breakfast."
 Choose a few words or phrases to target at each time of day.
-Write them down, put a reminder on your phone, memorize their location on the device.
-Model each day during routines and ask questions that would help them to express those messages.
+Write them down, put a reminder on your phone, and memorize their location on the device.
+Model each day during routines and ask questions that would help them express those messages.

 Create a second version of their AAC system

-If your child uses an AAC app on an iPad, download that same app on a second iPad and let a sibling use it while playing or speaking with the child who uses AAC.
+If your child uses an AAC app on an iPad, download it on a second iPad and let a sibling use it while playing or speaking with the child who uses AAC.
 You can also make a low-tech (paper-based) system: a binder with all of the pages in the device printed out and laminated.
-These should be accessible to members of the family.
+Again, these should be accessible to members of the family.

 Take the images from your child's system and print and post relevant vocabulary in different areas of your home.
-For example, having a laminated paper-based copy would help places where a high-tech device may be dangerous.
-Moreover, having low-tech systems enables you to model frequently without needing a high-tech device.
+For example, having a laminated paper-based copy would help in places where a high-tech device may be dangerous.
+Moreover, low-tech systems enable you to model frequently without needing a high-tech device.

-Choose a word or phrase you want to target that week and post it to the fridge, or wherever else you will see it and remember to use it.
+Choose a word or phrase you want to target that week and post it to the fridge or wherever else you will see it, and remember to use it.
 Adding words to your child's emerging vocabulary is extremely important!
-I would suggest targeting core vocabulary terms at first, which are made up of pronouns, some adjectives, and mostly verbs.
+I would suggest targeting core vocabulary terms first, consisting of pronouns, some adjectives, and mostly verbs.

-If you're expecting quick results with AAC, you're likely to be disappointed.
-Remember that it will take a long time, but it's so worth it.
+If you're expecting quick results with AAC, you'll likely be disappointed.
+Remember that it takes time, but it's so worth it.